-Students are exposed to more advanced concepts of compositing techniques for animation and post production.
-A broad range of study includes topics such as green screen removal, masked rotoscoping, set-extensions, particle simulations, compositing 3D render layers, and more special effects.
+Students are exposed to advanced concepts, processes and experiences associated with animation post production.
+A range of topics such as color correcting and grading, audio acquisition/recording/editing and mixing and creating titles & credits are part of the coursework.
+The semester culminates in a long-form client project; students interpret client briefs and create and pitch concepts, animation and finished edits for the client.
 For program major or minor requirements, a C or above is required for successful completion.
 Prerequisite: MDE 201 Motion Design and Editing, must earn C or above in prerequisite for this course.
 A studio course.
 3 credits